Baton Rouge Criminal Defense Attorney

 A person can also be charged with first degree murder for killing: police officers, firemen, children under 12, the elderly, or for killing two or more people.
 A drug dealer who sells a dangerous controlled substance that eventually kills the recipient of the substance may also face second degree murder charges.

-If you’re dealing with homicide charges in Louisiana, you need an extremely competent violent crimes defense lawyer to handle your case.
+If you’re dealing with homicide charges in Louisiana, you need an extremely competent Baton Rouge violent crimes lawyer to handle your case.

 Aggravated assault is a type of physical violence that can occur with or without a deadly weapon, with the intention of causing serious bodily harm.
 Additionally, threatening to cause bodily harm to another person, if it causes them to fear for their safety, can also result in an aggravated assault charge.